subquery/subql/docs/create/graphql.md

 ### One-to-Many relationships

-You cna use brackets to indicate that a field type includes multiple entities
+You can use square brackets to indicate that a field type includes multiple entities

 Example: A person can have multipe accounts